cfpb/design-system/docs/pages/pagination.md

           <button class="a-btn a-btn__link m-pagination_btn-submit" id="m-pagination_btn-submit-first-last" type="submit">Go</button> </form>

           </nav>
-        variation_description:
-          When on the first or last page of paginated content, be sure to disable the appropriate buttons by adding the `a_btn__disabled` modifier and removing their `href` attribute.
+        variation_description: When on the first or last page of paginated content, be sure to disable the appropriate buttons by adding the `a_btn__disabled` modifier and removing their `href` attribute.
-        variation_jinja_code_snippet: ''
+        variation_jinja_code_snippet: ""
         variation_name: First and last pages
     variation_group_name: Standard pagination
-    variation_group_description:
-      Pagination consists of buttons to navigate through content, along with an inline form (input field, submit button) to enable users to navigate to specific pages by number.
+    variation_group_description: Pagination consists of buttons to navigate through content, along with an inline form (input field, submit button) to enable users to navigate to specific pages by number.
-use_cases: ''
 guidelines: >-
   * Display 25 results per page.

   * If content is sorted by date, label the navigation buttons "Older" and "Newer"; otherwise, label the buttons "Previous" and "Next".

   * Tables with over 20 rows can be paired with pagination.
+eyebrow: Navigation
+title: Pagination
+description: Pagination is used to help split up long sets of data or content into shorter pieces, so as to make it easier for users to consume information.
+use_cases: ""
 behavior: >-
   On small screens, the buttons display next to each other, stacked on top of the form (`@bp-xs-max`).